 Jim: But on the body smart one, how does a parent, parent that body-smart child?
 I mean, I gave an example where a teacher did it.

-Jim: But when that fidgety kid is, you know, she or he is doing what he does, how do you refrain from saying, “Johnny, stop it!
+Jim: But when that fidgety kid is, you know, he’s just – she or he is doing what he does, how do you refrain from saying, “Johnny, stop it!
 Come on, Johnny, stop it!”
-And the poor kid’s goin’, “I can’t help it, mom,” when it’s not inappropriate; it’s just energy.
+And the poor kid’s going, “I can’t help it, Mom,” when it’s not inappropriate.
+It’s just energy.

 Jim: Right.
 (Chuckling)

 Kathy: Let him pace in the kitchen or the dining room or walk up and down the stairs while you’re having a serious conversation.
 If you make him sit and look at you, he may not actually engage with your thoughts nearly as much.